Kim Cespedes

 Photos: Lance Smith, Stan Sharp

-She was then recruited onto the Logan Earth Ski team with an ad appearing in the August 1978 issue of the National Skateboard Review.
-And, Kim was featured on the cover of SoulPump magazine destroying a concrete pool with her laidback style.
-She competed in slalom to appease her sponsors (as she definitely wasn’t about to coordinate a routine to music), but Kim was always “more of a free spirit” (Balma).
+Kim was then recruited onto the Logan Earth Ski team with an ad appearing in the August 1978 issue of the National Skateboard Review.
+Kim was featured on the cover of SoulPump magazine destroying a concrete pool with her laidback style and on the cover of a French magazine called Skate for the March / April 1978 issue.
+Kim was also the skater for August in the International Skateboard Calendar 1978, which was published and printed by ABC Printers in Sussex, England.

 In 2002, Concrete Wave magazine published a “catch-up” interview where Kim explained that despite a competitive rivalry between the women skaters of the 70s, they were a tight-knit crew.
 Cespedes believed that, to get more women to start skateboarding there needed to be more competitions and sponsorship incentives comparable to the surfing industry.

-Besides Hobie and Tracker, Kim also got sponsored by Pepsi and Nike, traveled the world, and appeared in the Skateboard Mania show, according to her Skateboard Hall of Fame bio, where she was inducted in 2017.
+Besides Hobie and Tracker, Kim also got sponsored by Pepsi and Nike, traveled the world, and appeared in the Skateboard Mania show, according to her Skateboard Hall of Fame bio, where she was inducted in 2017. .
+Kim was believed to be “one of the first women to do airs on vert, with photos of her pulling backside airs in pools in ’79, only a year after the boys had officially unveiled them” (SHOF) alongside skaters like Kim Adrian and Vicki Vickers.

 Contest results: